ulrich06/mwDB/plugins/rocksdb/README.md

-# KMF Storage Plugin: RocksDB backend
+# ManyWorldGraph (aka mwg) Storage Plugin: RocksDB backend

-This KMF plugin aims at offering an efficient file based storage, embeddable directly in your JVM-based application.
+This plugin aims at offering an efficient file based storage, embeddable directly in your JVM-based application.
 This backend is also available for Android usages.
-RocksDB offers a very efficient storage that can handle billions of KMF elements on a single machine based storage.
+RocksDB offers a very efficient storage that can handle billions of mwg nodes on a single machine based storage.
 This plugin does not rely on an external server.
-This feature both boost the performance by avoiding network or Inter-Processus communications and in addition sipplify a lot the configuration because only require a target directory to persist model on disk.
+This feature both boost the performance by avoiding network or Inter-Processus communications and in addition simplify a lot the configuration because only require a target directory to persist graph on disk.

 ## Last versions: